yasserhous/PCAP-Analysis-with-Wireshark/README.md

 ### Q4) **What is the user account name on the infected Windows client?**
 I found the user account name by using the Kerberos query: kerberos.CNameString.
 From that, I was able to filter for kerberos activities (windows authentication protocol) and found the account under the cname field: shutchenson.
 ### Q5) **What is the likely domain name associated with the fake page?**
+I investigated the pcap file by first filtering http get requests.
+I followed the tcp stream of a request that received a powershell script.
+From there, I found all information available about how the attack happened.
+What I noticed is that the only information available about the host is the following ip address: 5.252.153.41
+### Q6) **What are the command-and-control (C2) server IP addresses used in this infection?**
+Using AI, I decoded the ps1 file found in the objects of the pcap, and found that the C2 server is also: 5.252.153.41